It’s always too soon to go home.

 At best, I think government could one day be the imperfect will of the people, mostly protecting the weak from the strong and malicious.

-And I haven’t observed “a single living man” to be able to stand up for long to the tremendous weight and relentless power of capital and entrenched power.
+And I haven’t observed “a single living man” to be able to stand up for long to the tremendous weight and relentless power of capital and entrenched power, unless that single man was born with millions or has the wealthy and powerful standing behind him.
 (To be fair, Thoreau was writing in a very different time.)

 But the idea of government as a “wooden gun” has always stuck with me.
 “Government” is, objectively, an idea, given only the flesh and blood of the people who make it up and prop it up.
 It only has power if we believe it does, and it can only improve our lives if we work to direct it, like a huge, unwieldy piece of equipment, to that task.
 It is no more a thing unto itself than a school of fish without the fish.